eliemichel/WebGPU-utils/README.md

 Each utility function is provided in its own file for clarity; the recommended way to use them is to **copy paste them in your project**.

+These are **unopinionated utils**, meaning that they are written like anybody would write them because they address very straighforward utility problems.
+Anything more advanced does not belong here.

 **NB** The C++ directory is likely more complete than the others at the moment.

 Available utility functions